 Which Program Was Your Website Built On?

 There are coding languages that are becoming outdated because search engines are constantly being updated.
 For example, if your website was built with Flash, it may have served its purpose 5-10 years ago, but now it is outdated and will be very difficult to work with.
+Building a new website guarantees your website will be accessible and compatible for the long run.

 What Was the Purpose or Intent When You Had the Website Built?